 - Ramp up time (period of time in seconds, that tells JMeter how long it takes to start all the threads)

-Sampler: Now, we already know that Thread Groups simulate user request to the server
+Now, we already know that Thread Groups simulate user requests to the server

-But how does a Thread Group will understand which type of requests (HTTP, FTP, etc.) it needs to make?
+But how will a Thread Group understand which type of requests (HTTP, FTP, etc.) it needs to make?

 The answer is Samplers